tembo-io/website/docusaurus/blog/2024-01-15-data-warehouse-stack/index.md

 Partitioning is a [native feature](https://www.postgresql.org/docs/current/ddl-partitioning.html) in Postgres, and it is the logical splitting of one table into smaller physical tables.
 Some, but not all of the tables in our data warehouse have grown quite large.
 Largest being our metrics, and this presents two problems that must be addressed; performance and storage.
 The majority of our dashboard queries aggregate data over time, and most commonly on a daily interval.
 So, we can partition our tables by day, and only query the partitions we need to answer our questions.
 This provides a substantial improvement to the performance of those queries which makes our dashboards very snappy.

 Partitioning in Postgres is a batteries-not-included experience, which means you need to handle the creating, updating, and deleting of partitions yourself.
 That is, unless you use the [pg_partman](https://github.com/pgpartman/pg_partman) extension.

 Our stakeholders do not require visualization for the entirety of our metric data, in fact they are typically only concerned with a 30 days at most.
-Therefore, we only need to retain 30 days in our data warehouse storage.
-By setting up a retention policy, we can automatically drop partitions that are older than 30 days, and reclaim that storage.
-Dropping a partition is much faster than deleting rows from a table.
-As we'll see in a moment, it is trivial to configure partitioning on Postgres if you use (which is my personal favorite Postgres extensions).
-Without pg_partman, it is up to you to handle the creation and deletion of partitions.
+So, we can automatically drop partitions that are older than 30 days by setting up a retention policy and reclaiming that storage.
+Dropping a partition is much faster than deleting rows from a table and also skips having to deal with bloat.
+As we'll see in a moment, it is trivial to configure partitioning on Postgres if you use pg_partman (which is my personal favorite Postgres extension).

-Creating a partitioned table is like creating an extra table, with extra steps.
+Creating a partitioned table just like creating a regular table but you have to specify a partition column.
 One caveat, is that we must create an index on the column that we want to partition by.
 In our case, we want a new partition for every day, so we partition by the `time` column, then create an index there as well.
 We use partitioning in other places at Tembo as well, and we wrote a bit about those use-cases earlier this year in [another blog](https://tembo.io/blog/table-version-history).

 ```sql
 CREATE TABLE public.metric_values (